-raised from four to six.
-The Management Board of STRABAG SE is aware that the company must continue existing initiatives and remain open to new ones in order to raise the percentage of women in higher qualified positions.
+These measures and activities are finally submitted to the Management Board of STRABAG SE for approval.
+The Management Board of STRABAG SE is aware that the company must continue existing initiatives and remain open to new ones in order to raise the percentage of women in higher qualified positions and to benefit from the different perspectives of the respective sexes.